latex3/tagging-project/documentation/index.md

 In  general one can use the command `texdoc <package-name>` on the command line to get documentation about a specific package.
 Instead of using `texdoc` on your machine you can also use the online version at [https://texdoc.org](https://texdoc.org/index.html).

-## Tagging of Heading Structures in LaTeX"
+## Tagging of Heading Structures in LaTeX

-A Focus of current acctivity is the tagging of heading structures for docuemnt sections.
+A focus of current activity is the tagging of heading structures for document sections.

 [Tagging of Heading Structures in LaTeX](heading-templates) shows current activity and provides online editable test files for various related packages.